CodebyCR/TimedAction/Cron/Cron_Format.md

 - The seconds part is optional.
 - If you don't specify the seconds part, the default value is `0`.
 - The seconds part is a number between `0` and `59`.
+- ATTENTION: If you use this part, you must accept more expensive costs.

 ## Minutes